-Our Lighting Designer for our Homecoming Production of THE CAT IN THE HAT, Todd Wren, (also tenured faculty member at Coastal Carolina University) will show you how he sculpts a show with lights.
+Our Lighting Designer for many of our MainStage shows, Todd Wren, (also tenured faculty member at Coastal Carolina University) will show you how he sculpts a show with lights.
 Students will be hands on learning about the different lighting equipment and computerized lighting consoles that make the magic happen.

 Learn how to design and apply stage makeup in a real dressing room!
 Students will need to purchase in advance a basic Ben Nye Personal makeup kit that suits their coloring (available online from Amazon as well as locally from Costume Curio on Laurens Road), but will also be able to work with our stock with even more colors.
 They’ll understand the different types of makeup used and try their hand at application.
 They may even opt to go home sporting a new look!

 Classes are based on a curriculum that builds a sense of purpose in theatre work, creates a realistic outlook when approaching performance, and provides an analytical challenge for students with more focus on theatre theory, observation and evaluation and less focus on individual performance.
 Reading and homework will be required.
 Before enrolling for an Intermediate Level class, the student should have been enrolled in Process classes for at least one year (two or more semesters in the past school year) or have the equivalent class experience elsewhere—for questions, please email Traysie Amick at [email protected]